Brazilian Navy Nuclear Program: Nuclear armament policy

-In the early years of the Brazilian Navy Nuclear Program (PNM), certain military sectors favored the production of nuclear weapons.
+In the early years of the PNM, certain military sectors favored the production of nuclear weapons.
 The actual projects originated from the Air Force rather than the Navy, and, according to Admiral Mauro César, the Navy never considered the natural combination of nuclear armament and propulsion—a ballistic missile submarine.
-Admiral Flores stated that the Navy opposed the Air Force's nucelar weapon projects but was not against nuclear latency, which enjoyed broader consensus in both military and diplomatic circles compared to the direct production of nuclear weapons.
+Admiral Flores stated that the Navy opposed the Air Force's nuclear weapon projects but was not against nuclear latency, which enjoyed broader consensus in both military and diplomatic circles compared to the direct production of nuclear weapons.
 The belief was that latency would provide sufficient deterrence against potential opponents like Argentina.

 The Brazilian Constitution restricts nuclear technology to peaceful purposes.
 Military leaders interpret a nuclear-powered submarine armed with conventional weapons as serving a peaceful purpose, since it deters potential adversaries from starting a war—a view they argue has precedent in international jurisprudence.
 When the Constitution was enacted, doubts remained about the PNM's intentions.
 In 1989, Luiz Pinguelli Rosa noted the prevailing concern that "behind the submarine comes the nuclear bomb".
 The following year, an editorial in Folha de S. Paulo referred to the "unknowns and speculations" surrounding Aramar's ability to enrich uranium to weapons-grade levels.
 In 1990, Admiral Maximiano da Fonseca claimed, "Brazil can already build the atomic bomb", but added, "that is not in the country's interest".

 Even after Brazil ratified the Nuclear Non-Proliferation Treaty (NPT) in 1998, international suspicion persisted.
 In 2004, CNEN President Odair Gonçalves dismissed "unfounded speculation" about the Resende plant's capacity to produce weapons-grade uranium.
 The continuous military involvement in the nuclear program has also been cited as a source of distrust.
 In 2010, Hans Rühle, a former German Defense Ministry official, argued that Brazil's ambitions for international stature and its "relations with Iran" hinted at a nuclear weapons program behind the submarine project.
 Since 1998, some Brazilian politicians have criticized the abandonment of the nuclear option, but there remains a broad consensus to maintain this stance.